Sulfur monoxide: Production and reactions

 Yields directly from an episulfoxide are poor, and improve only moderately when the carbons are sterically shielded.
-A much better approach decomposes a diaryl cyclic trisulfide oxide, C_{10}H_{6}S_{3}O, produced from thionyl chloride and the dithiol.
+A much better approach decomposes a diaryl cyclic trisulfide oxide, C_{10}H_{6}S_{3}O, produced from naphthalene-1,8-dithiol and thionyl chloride.

-SO inserts into alkenes, alkynes and dienes producing thiiranes, molecules with three-membered rings containing sulfur.
+SO inserts into alkenes and alkynes to produce thiirane oxides and thiirene S-oxides respectively.
+It reacts with dienes to produce 2,5-dihydrothiophene S-oxides.

 Sulfur monoxide may form transiently during the metallic reduction of thionyl bromide.

 Generation under extreme conditions

 In the laboratory, sulfur monoxide can be produced by treating sulfur dioxide with sulfur vapor in a glow discharge.
 It has been detected in single-bubble sonoluminescence of concentrated sulfuric acid containing some dissolved noble gas.

 Benner and Stedman developed a chemiluminescence detector for sulfur via the reaction between sulfur monoxide and ozone: